brianmwadime/smutchings.github.io/_designer/2018-03-10-laptoplockers.md

 **Team:** Myself & Alex Lawford
 **Client:** [East Kent College](https://eastkent.ac.uk)

 > "A great job.
 I am really impressed with what you have completed with the laptops, and I know visitors I have shown have also been impressed.
-I think there is most definitely potential in taking this further across Folkestone." - Victoria Copp-Crawley, Folkestone Campus Principal
+I think there is most definitely potential in taking this further across Folkestone." – _Victoria Copp-Crawley, Folkestone Campus Principal_

 ### Project Parameters